danielobyrne/catalystcloud-docs-historical/source/migration-strategy-guide/cloud-vs-legacy.rst

 only pay for what is used and you can change your resources on the fly.
 If you need to horizontally scale an instance you can simply spin up more compute nodes.
-If you need to increase the size of your block storage, then you can add a new volume to your instance.
-Or you can use our object storage service, which scales dynamically, as an alternative.
+If you need to increase the size of your block storage, then you can add a new volume to your instance or you can use our object storage service, which scales dynamically, as an alternative.

 In a cloud environment your instances and other resources are scheduled by the